aziontech/docs/.github/CONTRIBUTING.md

 After you open an issue, you can either start making changes yourself or wait for one of our tech writers to address your issue.

 Only code owners from the [Azion organization](https://github.com/aziontech/) can directly create branches and open pull requests on the docs repository.
-If you’re not part of the Azion organization but want to contribute, [fork the repository](https://docs.github.com/en/get-started/quickstart/fork-a-repo) first.
+If you aren't part of the Azion organization but want to contribute, [fork the repository](https://docs.github.com/en/get-started/quickstart/fork-a-repo) first.

 In your fork, make the necessary modifications to the files.
 The directory path `src/content/docs` holds all of the content in the Azion Docs portal, divided by language.